guardian/simple-configuration/Readme.md

 ### ConfigurationLoader.load

 This function will load your configuration from its source (S3, file, SSM), or locally if you are in dev mode.
 It will use the identity to understand where the app is running, and load the configuration accordingly.
-It will of course need the appropriate IAM permission, as defined in the [paragraph bellow](#iam-permissions).
+It will of course need the appropriate IAM permission, as defined in the [paragraph below](#iam-permissions).

 By default the configuration are loaded from the following locations: